 Martin Larsen, Frederik Hjorth, Peter Dinesen, and Kim Mannemar Sønderskov

+For most individuals, their most important economic asset is their home.
+The value of housing is a core element of individual's permanent income.
+Accordingly, we would expect individuals to be attuned to how government policy affects the price of housing.
+At the same time, extracting credible signals about the effects of government policy is difficult.
+Voters are thus faced with the challenge of making accurate inferences about government policy.
+In this paper we suggest that one way they do so is by taking cues from changes in house prices in their local area.

+The theoretical underpinning of this prediction comes from the theory of economic voting, which suggests that people use economic shocks to make inferences about the priorities and characteristics of governing politicians.
+In particular, voters may hold government accountable for changes in local house prices because they infer from these changes that the economic policy of the government is favorable to themselves (an egotropic motive), their local community (geotropic) or to the economy as a whole (sociotropic).

-The burst of housing bubbles in several Western economies in 2007 had profound consequences for the state of the world economy.
-However, little is known about whether or how voters respond to housing bubbles.
-In this paper, we look at one country, Denmark, where government monetary and tax policies contributed to creating unusually high volatility in housing prices.
+Turning to empirical context, we exploit economic variation from the burst of housing bubbles in several Western economies in ..
+In this paper, we look at one country, Denmark, where government monetary and tax policies contributed to creating unusually high volatility in housing prices, both by historical and cross-national standards.
+The burst of Denmark's housing bubble thus constitutes a useful case for examining the impact of policy-induced housing bubbles.

-We ask if local differences in this partly policy-driven expansion and contraction of real estate prices shaped support for governing parties.
-We test whether voters living in areas hit particularly hard by housing price changes responded by rewarding politicians where prices increased and/or punished where prices decreased.
-We do so using two distinct empirical approaches.
-First, we link detailed registry data on local housing prices to election returns at the precinct level across five national elections, allowing us to study whether within-district differences in housing prices are related to differences in voter support for the incumbent.
+We ask if local differences in this--partly policy-driven--expansion and contraction of real estate prices shaped support for governing parties.
+Specifically, we test whether voters living in areas affected by short-term housing price changes responded by rewarding politicians where prices increased and/or punished where prices decreased.
+We do so using two complementary empirical approaches.
+First, we link detailed registry data on local housing prices to election results at the precinct level across five national elections, allowing us to study whether within-district differences in housing prices are related to differences in voter support for the incumbent.

-Second, we zoom in on individual voters’ local contexts.
-We utilize unique data from Danish registries which allows for precise measures of how individuals’ neighborhoods were affected by the housing bubble.
+Second, to test the hypothesized causal mechanism, that voters are able to make inferences about government based on the state of their local housing market, we zoom in on individual voters’ local contexts.
+We utilize uniquely detailed data from Danish registries, which allow for precise measures of how individuals’ neighborhoods--measured at low levels of aggregation--were affected by the housing bubble.
 We link data on neighborhood price changes to a nationally representative panel survey running from 2002 to 2016.
-The individual-level data provides a better measure of local housing prices, and allows for testing the hypothesized causal mechanism.
-For instance, we examine whether voters are able to accurately perceive the state of their local housing market.

-The paper advances the empirical study of the political effects of housing price changes in several ways.
+The paper advances the empirical study of the political effects of local economic shocks in several ways.
 First, unlike previous studies, we measure local economic conditions at a very small geographical level.
 Second, using panel data on both voters and precincts, we are able to take stable differences between individuals and local contexts into account, which is rarely done in the extant literature.
 Third, whereas previous studies have tended to rely on sample-based measures of local economic conditions, we rely on population-based measures, i.e. measures based on all housing sales in the economy.